 Early diagnosis (diagnostic biomarkers)

-By using the framework provided by Big Data, it is possible to detect previously unseen patterns in different levels of certain substances in the body which could then be used as biomarkers.
+, it is possible to detect previously unseen patterns in different levels of certain substances in the body which could then be used as biomarkers.
 To be efficient, a biomarker should be reliable (few false positives), easy to measure, non-invasive or minimal painful.
 The earlier the detection, the better, if results are consistent.
 A possible target would be creating a test like the pregnancy test which anyone could self-apply in normal conditions.
-Big Data becomes essential for this goal by its use to segment the patient’s RNA and map all genes, detecting mutant ones.
+Big Data becomes essential for this goal by its use to segment the patient?s RNA and map all genes, detecting mutant ones.
 Then, it creates patterns and tries to compare variations in different markers that could be consistently linked to each mutated gene.
 For example, survivingmesothelioma.com discusses the use of BAP1 gene as an excellent predictor with 93% accuracy.

 Prediction of treatment outcome (predictive biomarkers)

 A similar mechanism to the ones used for early diagnosis can be employed for predictive work.
 In clinical trials, patients can be supervised, and their reactions recorded through various sensors.
 Then, all that data can be used as a base for a machine learning algorithm which aims to find links between certain substances or dosages and tumor size.
 By merging the results of the biomarkers found at the previous step and the markers related to treatment, the cycle is closed and the medical team can have a relevant toolbox of tests that can be used to give a quick and accurate response to the questions: does the patient still have cancer and is the treatment working?